 Maureen O’Shea had sat diagonally from the defendant’s table in the gallery.
 She sobbed quietly in the arms of Knoeidia Hill, the victim’s advocate with the State Attorney’s Office who’d been with O’Shea all week.
 O’Shea had flown down from Pennsylvania for the trial, from her home in the Poconos form where she had sent that $800 to her son the day he came out of the Flagler County jail so he could fly home.

 “I got justice for Brian, maybe peace for me,” Maureen O’Shea said after the trial.
 “Did anybody win?
 No, nobody won.
-I’m sorry that she–” She didn’t finish the thought: she was referring to Brian Pirraglia’s mother, who had also attended the trial, all four days, including jury selection, except today: she had not turned up for the verdict.
+I’m sorry that she–” She didn’t finish the thought: she was referring to Brian Pirraglia’s mother, who had also attended the trial all four days, including jury selection, except today: she had not turned up for the verdict.
 Maybe she knew, as some in the gallery knew–as they had seen–that the defense hadn’t been much of a defense even if such charges are difficult to prove.
 “But she could look at her son.
 I’m never going to look at Brian again.
 Brian is in my pocket.
 I carry the ashes with me.”
 She had dropped the urn once on her toe during the trial.
 “He made me bleed.
 I started laughing.
 I said, you make your mommy bleed.”

 Maureen O’Shea, who now runs a grief counseling group called The Ugly Shoes (the trial did not allow much room for her sense of humor), also wanted to set the record straight.
 “My son suffered substance abuse disorder, and we fought our whole lives,” she said.
 “Brian Pirraglia is a known drug dealer.
 He has been a known drug dealer.
 He was always my son’s person to go to for drugs.”
-Maureen, who’d lived in Palm Coast for 20 years before returning to Pennsylvania in 2020, had known Pirraglia for those 20 years.
+Maureen, who’d lived in Coral Springs for 20 years before returning to Pennsylvania in 2020, had known Pirraglia for those 20 years.

 “All you heard was lies from him,” O’Shea said of Pirraglia.
 “And if you listen to his tapes, all the stories he told was all lies from the get go.
 From the get go.
 He wanted my son’s money.
 That’s all he wanted.”
 Flagler County Sheriff’s detective Adam Gossett, who investigated the case, had recorded Pirraglia saying many of those lies, claiming O’Shea had fallen, struck his head, had a seizure, that drugs were not involved, that he wasn’t involved–stories that changed when Gossett learned from another drug user who’d just been arrested, and who knew Pirraglia, that took place in Pirraglia’s bedroom on O’Shea’s last day.
 Pirraglia had told the story to the inmate.